The Value of Robust Assortment Optimization Under Ranking-based Choice Models: Answer to Question

+Our first proposed approach to finding new assortments for experimentation is to solve the following `Pareto' optimization problem:

-In contrast to the robust optimization problem~\eqref{prob:robust}, the optimization problem~\eqref{prob:robust_2} aims to find an assortment that maximizes the {best-case} expected revenue while imposing a lower bound on the worst-case expected revenue.
-By varying the lower bound $\theta$, the above optimization problem thus leads to a \emph{Pareto frontier} of new assortments that a firm can offer to its customers that offer varying degrees of possible improvement to the firm's expected revenue while enjoying guarantees on the decrease in expected revenue that the firm might incur by experimenting with the new assortment.
-Such a Pareto frontier of new assortments provided by \eqref{prob:robust_2} is especially attractive to risk-averse firms in situations in which there do not exist any assortments that satisfy \eqref{line:improvement}, as there may exist optimal assortments for the optimization problem~\eqref{prob:robust_2} that are different from the firm's past assortments when choosing the parameter $\theta$ to be slightly less than the expected revenue of the firm's best past assortment.
-Moreover, in the case of nested past assortments, we can use the same reformulation techniques from \S\ref{sec:big_M:mip} to reformulate \eqref{prob:robust_2} as a mixed-integer linear optimization problem: \begin{theorem} Let Assumption~\ref{ass:nested} hold and $S_1,\ldots,S_M \in \mathcal{S}$.
-Then the optimization problem~\eqref{prob:robust_2} can be reformulated as a mixed-integer linear optimization problem with $n$ binary decision variables, $\mathcal{O}(\textnormal{poly}(n,M))$ continuous decision variables, and $\mathcal{O}(\textnormal{poly}(n,M))$ constraints. \end{theorem}
+In contrast to the robust optimization problem~\eqref{prob:robust} and the optimistic optimization problem~\eqref{prob:optimistic}, the Pareto optimization problem~\eqref{prob:pareto} aims to find an assortment that maximizes the {best-case} expected revenue while imposing a lower bound on the worst-case expected revenue.
+By varying the lower bound $\theta$, the above optimization problem thus leads to a \emph{Pareto frontier} of new assortments that a firm can offer to its customers that offer varying degrees of possible improvement to the firm's expected revenue while enjoying guarantees on the worst-case decrease in expected revenue that the firm might incur by experimenting with the new assortment.
+Such a Pareto frontier of new assortments provided by \eqref{prob:pareto} can be attractive to risk-averse firms in situations in which there do not exist any assortments that satisfy \eqref{line:improvement}, as there may exist optimal assortments for the optimization problem~\eqref{prob:pareto} that are different from the firm's past assortments when choosing the parameter $\theta$ to be slightly less than the expected revenue of the firm's best past assortment.\looseness=-1